-Equipment for the wildlife photographer
+Photography Equipment for the wildlife photographer

-One of the most common questions that I am asked is – “I would like to get more serious with my photography, what equipment should I buy to get better pictures?”
+“I want to get more serious about photography—what equipment should I buy to get better pictures?”

 Equipment, Camera Equipment, Lethbridge Photography Classes, Classes, LC, UofL, Mentoring, Workshops